15 Things You Never Knew About Left-Handed People

 You’re a better GPS

 Do you or your left-handed friends have a knack for reading maps, remembering parking spaces, and figuring out how to get from Point A to Point B?
-According to a study, researchers observed that left-handed people showed a lower rate of error in a spatial orientation test than righties.
+According to a classic study, researchers observed that left-handed people showed a lower rate of error in a spatial orientation test than righties.
 Spatial skills will always be important (yes, even in the age of the GPS)––you never know when you and your right-handed counterparts will get lost in the woods and you’ll be able to save the day.
+Here are the 20 worst products for left-handed people.

 You bounce back more quickly from injuries